-The importance of undertaking risk assessments: 'No story is worth dying for'" Caroline Scott, journalism.co.uk (May 8, 2017)
+"The importance of undertaking risk assessments: 'No story is worth dying for'" Caroline Scott

 Scott's central premise is the following: "No story is worth dying for."
 This article focuses on conflict areas, but the main ideas hold true for all journalists.
 Journalists need to take precautions to mitigate risks.
 This involves completing risk assessments, taking a first aid course, focusing on digital security, dressing appropriately, and maintaining contact with the newsroom or other colleagues.
+Eric Phillips of VOA emphasizes that all members of the reporting team should be present when conducting risk assessments.